jimshields/jquery-distributeHeights-plugin/readme.md

 		children : 'li'
 	});

 Pass a callback function to be called after heights have been applied.
-This example adds a class to the called jQuery Object when its <li> children have had their heights distributed.
+This example adds a class to the called jQuery Object when its children have had their heights distributed.

 	var nav = $('.site-nav');